Electric vehicles and solar panels: The perfect match!

 Solar panels and electric cars complement each other.
 If you install a solar array for your home through, the electricity you generate can be used to charge an electric car.
 This brings your transportation costs down to zero and reduces your carbon footprint dramatically.

 If you think you want an electric car at some point, you can choose to size your solar installation to meet your future charging needs.
 However, that’s not necessary to enjoy the full benefits of both.
-Here are a few easy ways to integrate solar panels and an electric car:
+Here is an easy way to integrate solar panels and an electric car:

 - You can stretch your solar array’s energy output by upgrading your home’s energy efficiency.
 Investing in more efficient lightbulbs, appliances, or thermostats will free up solar energy to charge a car and decrease your overall energy costs without increasing the cost or capacity of your solar installation.